iifl-logo

 (i) Construction:

 The Company is considered a pioneer in the field of water supply industry; it is in this line of business for over five decades.
 The Companys presence is there in almost all water supply related activities, viz.
 Urban & Rural Water Supply, Large diameter Irrigation pipelines, Head Works including pumping machinery, Treatment Plants, Overhead Tanks and other allied Civil Construction.
-The Company also supplies Concrete Railway sleepers to Indian Railways.
+The Company manufactures and sells different types of pressure and non-pressure concrete pipes for its own projects as well as for supply to various contractors.
+The Company also manufactures and supplies Concrete Railway sleepers to Indian Railways.

 (ii) Land Development: